 ‘Yippee!’ is Goyish

-The cultural theme pages in the Living Language Yiddish 2010 Desk Calendar revolve around Yiddish culture and language.
 Yiddish originated in Europe hundreds of years ago, as a common language among Eastern European Jews.
 Today, Yiddish words and phrases can be widely found in American English due to the language’s use by early Eastern European immigrants in the United States.
-Published by Andrews McMeel